inflearn logo

 What kind of course is this?

-This course is an introductory course where you learn how to use the vi/vim editor in a Rocky Linux 9 environment through hands-on practice.
+This course is an introductory course where you will learn how to use the vi/vim editor in a Rocky Linux 9 environment through hands-on practice.

 You will learn the following.